What Is Exonum

 In most reasonable blockchain setups, there is a requirement for all transactions to be digitally signed.
 If the blockchain maintainers do not have control over private keys in the system, they cannot forge transactions in the name of the key owners.

 The Exonum framework codifies the ever-increasing role of transparency in the modern world.
-Exonum provides a rich toolset to define the correct system operation, and allows external parties (e.g., regulators, auditors and end clients of the system) to continuously verify the system operation against these definitions.
+Exonum provides a rich set of tools to define the correct system operation, and allows external parties (e.g., regulators, auditors and end clients of the system) to continuously verify the system operation against these definitions.

 In a sample cryptocurrency implementation, users can monitor the state of their wallet in real time.
 The state returned to a user by network nodes is supplied with an unforgeable cryptographic proof.